This post contains affiliate links.

 - The thermostat is sealed inside the bowl, keep the water temperature between 77-95℉, but...

-- 5.5 feet charging cable, steel wrapped, chew-resistant, safety for pets water drinking,...
+- 5.5 feet power line, steel wrapped, chew-resistant, safety for pets water drinking, can...

 The most important thing to remember regarding the nutritional needs of goats in the winter is that they should have a balanced diet of hay and other foods to keep them in optimal health.